Docheinstein/secrets-guard/README.md

     create [<STORE_NAME>] [--fields FIELDS] [--path <PATH>] [--key <STORE_KEY>] Creates a new store at the given path using the given key.
-        The FIELDS must be expressed as a list of field names.
+        The FIELDS must be expressed as a space separated list of field names.

+        Furthermore some attributes can be expressed for the fields by appending "+<attr_code_1><attr_code_2>..." after the field name.

+        The available attributes are
+        1) h: hidden (the user input is not shown)
+        2) m: mandatory (the field must contain a non empty string)

-        e.g. secrets create password --fields Site Account Password Other --key mykey
+        e.g. secrets create password --fields Site Account Password Other --key mykey e.g. secrets create password --fields Site+m Account+m Password+mh Other --mykey

     destroy [<STORE_NAME>] [--path <PATH>]
         Destroys the store at the given path.